Skip to main content

 Any additional project period extension requires NIH prior approval.

-A second or third extension must be made via the eRA Commons Prior Approval Module or via email with a copy to the GMS and PO assigned to the grant and signed by the AOR from the recipient organization.
-The prior approval request must be submitted at least 30 days before the end of the project period.
+A second no-cost extension request must be made via the eRA Commons Prior Approval Module.
+The prior approval request must be submitted no later than 30 days before the end of the project period.
 The written request must include the following information:

-- Level of effort for Key Personnel during the extended period (Reminder that for NIH awards, the PD/PI and other key personnel named in the Notice of Award must devote a measurable level of effort.
-Many NCATS grant programs include effort level requirements in the relevant notice of funding opportunity.
+• Level of effort for Key Personnel during the extended period (Reminder that for NIH awards, the PD/PI and other key personnel named in the NoA must devote a measurable level of effort.
+Many NCATS grant programs include effort level requirements in the relevant Notice of Funding Opportunity.

 NOTE: The fact that funds remain at the end of the project period is not sufficient justification for a subsequent extension.

-To ensure a CE is the most appropriate path, PD/PIs are strongly encouraged to consult with their PO prior to initiating the CE prior approval process.
+To ensure a CE is the most appropriate path, PD/PIs are strongly encouraged to consult with their Program Official (PO) prior to initiating the CE prior approval process.

 CE requests must be submitted at least 30 days before the original project period is scheduled to expire.
-Requests may be submitted electronically in response to the NIH Parent Announcement for Administrative Supplements to Existing NIH Grants and Cooperative Agreements.
-A CE submitted after the originally approved project period end date is not eligible for funding consideration.
-Recipients are strongly encouraged to contact the assigned PO and GMS for submission instructions prior to submitting a CE request.
+CEs are not available to projects already in an extension period.
+Requests may be submitted electronically in response to the NIH Parent Announcement for Administrative Supplements to Existing NIH Grants and Cooperative Agreements (PA-26-001).
+CEs submitted after the originally approved project period end date are not eligible for funding consideration.
+Recipients are strongly encouraged to contact the assigned PO and Grants Management Specialist (GMS) for submission instructions before submitting a CE request.

 Prior to submitting a CE request, award recipients must ensure that the most current Federal Financial Report (FFR) has been submitted via the Payment Management System.